wdas/unf/README.md

 cmake --build . --target install
 ```

-Here a few options that can be used:
+Here a few CMake options that can be used to influence the building process:

 | Option                 | Description                                                         |
 | ---------------------- | ------------------------------------------------------------------- |